luetzel/sds011/README.md

-# Python UI to display and read data from SDS011 PM Sensor
+# Python UI to display and read data from nova PM2.5/PM10 sensor (SDS011)

 This is a simple TKinter UI to poll and display data from a nova PM2.5/PM10 (particulate matter) sensor.

-Pressing the Start/Stop button sends the sensor to sleep.
+Pressing the start/stop button sends the sensor to sleep.

 In order to extend life of the laser diode, a discontinuos mode for sensor reading was implemented.